 The undigested thoughts that follow are provoked by a rare trip to Wales last week, on the one hand, which had me thinking about my dad, and on the other by this very moving BBC report about Mohammad Alaa Aljaleel, who runs a shelter for abandoned cats in the besieged city of Aleppo.
 Part of me watching it was thinking, “Typical: to get people to care, show them anything but the real human cost.”
 But one detail of the report clarified that this fluffy animal story was, actually, all about the human tragedy of Syria.
 Aljaleel explains how a little girl had brought her cat to him before her family fled to Turkey, and how she begs for news about the cat, and Aljaleel sends her photos by phone.

 My dad’s story also involved the family cat.
-When the Morgans relocated to Newport Pagnell, the cat went missing, and turned up months later back in Llanfihangel, 150 miles away.
+When the Morgans were setting themselves up in Newport Pagnell, the cat went missing, and turned up months later back in Llanfihangel, 150 miles away.

-Now, I’ve no reason to disbelieve that the cat did make that journey back to Carmarthenshire.
+Now, I’ve no reason to disbelieve that the cat did in fact make that journey back to Carmarthenshire.
 There are plenty of parallels, both cats and dogs.
-But aside from the facts of the case, it seems to me that this is a clear-cut piece of mythologising.
-That sounds intolerably pompous, I know, but if myth is essentially just the expression of beliefs or attitudes in symbolic terms, then this oft-repeated story is the Morgan myth of migration: the cat rejecting the new home in England embodies the deep anxieties its human family felt about leaving that home for a very different kind of place.
+But aside from the truth of the case, it seems to me that this is a clear-cut piece of mythologising.
+That’s intolerably pompous, I know, but if myth is essentially just the expression of beliefs or attitudes in symbolic terms, then this oft-repeated story is the Morgan myth of migration: the cat rejecting the new home in England embodies the deep anxieties its human family felt about leaving that home for a very different kind of place.

 It may be more personal than that: my dad remembered being very unhappy indeed about leaving Wales, especially missing Mamgu, his grandmother, who had stayed behind in Llanfihangel.
 Another story he told was about his own attempt to return to Wales, at the age of three.
 He didn’t get very far (though far enough to freak out his parents), but again it makes sense that the idea of the cat succeeding in getting home was so important to him because it did what he couldn’t.

-The peripatetic pet: a good story, or a proxy for our deepest human feelings about home and family?
-Pity the jack russell/chihuahua cross owned by an academic.
+The peripatetic pet: just a good story, or a proxy for our deepest human feelings about home and family?
+Pity the jackhuahua owned by an academic.